-- Can kick a large ball. - Turns pages in a book, sometimes several at once. - Shows control in holding and using jugs to pour, hammers, books and mark-making tools. - Beginning to use three fingers (tripod grip) to hold writing tools - Imitates drawing simple shapes such as circles and lines. - Walks upstairs or downstairs holding onto a rail two feet to a step. - May be beginning to show preference for dominant hand. - Helps with clothing, e.g. puts on hat, unzips zipper on jacket, - takes off unbuttoned shirt. - Beginning to be independent in self-care, but still often needs adult support. - avoid obstacles. - Can stand momentarily on one foot when shown. - · Can catch a large ball. - Draws lines and circles using gross motor movements. - Uses one-handed tools and equipment, e.g. makes snips in paper with child - Holds pencil between thumb and two fingers, no longer using whole-hand grasp.
-Holds pencil near point between first two fingers and thumb and uses it with good - control.
+- Turns pages in a book, sometimes several at once. - Shows control in holding and using jugs to pour, hammers, books and mark-making tools. - Beginning to use three fingers (tripod grip) to hold writing tools - · Imitates drawing simple shapes such as circles and lines. - Walks upstairs or downstairs holding onto a rail two feet to a step. - · May be beginning to show preference for dominant hand. - Helps with clothing, e.g. puts on hat, unzips zipper on jacket, - takes off unbuttoned shirt. - Beginning to be independent in self-care, but still often needs adult support. - Runs skilfully and negotiates space successfully, adjusting speed or direction to avoid obstacles. - · Can stand momentarily on one foot when shown - · Can catch a large ball. - Draws lines and circles using gross motor movements. - Uses one-handed tools and equipment, e.g. makes snips in paper with child - Holds pencil between thumb and two fingers, no longer using whole-hand grasp. · Holds pencil near point between first two fingers and thumb and uses it with good - control.

-Can copy some letters, e.g. letters from their name. - Gains more bowel and bladder control and can attend to toileting needs most of the time themselves. - Can usually manage washing and drying hands. - Dresses with help, e.g. puts arms into open-fronted coat shirt when held up, pulls up own trousers, and pulls up once it is fastened at the bottom.
+Can copy some letters, e.g. letters from their name.

+- · Gains more bowel and bladder control and can attend to toileting needs most of the time themselves. - Can usually manage washing and drying hands. - Dresses with help, e.g. puts arms into open-fronted coat shirt when held up, pulls up own trousers, and pulls up once it is fastened at the bottom.